 Clone stamp tool pulls its sampling points following aligned and non-aligned options.
 When you select the non-aligned option, the clone stamp tool pulls information from the same sampled area repeatedly.
 While working with the Aligned option selected, the sampling point will move along with the cursor position.

 In this tutorial, we will select aligned options since we want to change the sampling point.
 It is because when the sampling point takes a sample from the same area repeatedly, the image will receive an unnatural look.

 Step 05: Painting Process

-A larger brush size will give the best result.
+Larger brush size will give the best result.
 So, select a little bit larger brush to remove dust and scratches.
 Set the brush hardness to 0.

 Unnatural lines will come if you select a hard-edged brush to accomplish this tutorial.
-The cursor needs to be moved in that place where suitable replacement of the spot is available.
+The cursor needs to be moved to that place where a suitable replacement of the spot is available.
 When doing so, press Alt/Option so that the cursor takes a look at a target.
 Paint over the spot and see the magic.
 The spot will start removing.